 Use Creative Features with Editor for a Greater Impact

-Don’t let your video pins slide into your posts once you upload the video content and add the description along with alt texts.
-Try some of the editor tools to improve the quality and creativeness of your video pins, so they’re more attractive to viewers.
+Don’t let your video pins slide into your posts once you upload the video content, and add the description along with alt texts.
+Try some of the editor tools to improve the quality and creativity of your video pins so they’re more attractive to viewers.

 Use the First 3 Seconds to Hook Your Audience

 The first three seconds are crucial.
 If you appear to deviate from the concept of the video pin it’s intended for, you risk losing the audience’s attention.
 Try to show unique visuals with a blend of text overlay to grab viewers’ attention.

 For instance, if you show “how to cut fresh lettuce,” don’t start by asking, “are you here to learn the best cutting technique for fresh lettuce.”
 This will put off interested viewers and keep them from coming back to your Pinterest profile.

 How about starting with something that will make them not want to leave?
 You could say, ‘have you been cutting your lettuce wrong all this time?”

 Brand Your Video Pin

 Don’t let your video pins get lost in the sea of Pinterest videos.
 You are your graphic designer, and building the brand starts with branding what you post.
 Therefore, use unique tags and alt texts to help viewers recognize you whenever they see your video pins and image pins.

 Skip the Audio and Tell a Story Without it